ivancheban/netlify/pages/mydoc/mydoc_experiment.md

 {% include tip.html content="This is an example of a tip." %}

+{% include note.html content="This is an example of a note." %}

 <ul id="profileTabs" class="nav nav-tabs">
     <li><a class="noCrossRef" href="#desktop" data-toggle="tab">Desktop</a></li>
     <li class="active"><a class="noCrossRef" href="#web" data-toggle="tab">Web</a></li>